-The mission of Reaching New Heights is to highlight the women's programs at Cumberland Heights, raise funds to help women in treatment, and celebrate those women in our families and community who are experiencing their own recovery one day at a time.
+2019 Reaching New Heights Women's LuncheonThis annual women's event is an important fundraiser for the alcohol and drug-addiction recovery center.
+The mission of "Reaching New Heights" is to highlight the women's programs at Cumberland Heights, raise funds to help women in treatment and celebrate women in our families and community who are experiencing their own recovery one day at a time.

-The Reaching New Heights Luncheon in 2017 will be held Wednesday, April 3rd at 11:30am at Hillwood Country Club.
+The 2019 Reaching New Heights Luncheon will be held Wednesday, April 3rd at 11:30am at Hillwood Country Club.

 This year's guest speaker is Tara Conner, Miss USA 2006.WHO: Tara Conner, Miss USA 2006